 PREPARING FOR VENEERS

-We will first take an accurate impression of your teeth by having you bite into a molding compound.
+Family Dentist Fishers will first take an accurate impression of your teeth by having you bite into a molding compound.
 This mold will be sent to a dental lab so they can create your veneers.

 Some people only need veneers on one or two teeth and other people use them as part of a full smile makeover.
-If you are only getting veneers for few teeth, the color of the veneers will be matched to your other teeth.
+If you are only getting veneers for a few teeth, the color of the veneers will be matched to your other teeth.
 Otherwise, you can choose the brightness of your new smile.